Osten House

-The Osten House (Danish Ostens Gård) is a Rococo-style townhouse located at Stengade 83 in Helsingør, Denmark.
+The Osten House (Danish: Ostens Gård) is a Rococo-style townhouse located at Stengade 83 in Helsingør, Denmark.
 The building was listed on the Danish registry of protected buildings and places in 1918.

 History

 Customs inspector Hans Jørgen Schrøder owned a property at the site in 1736.
-Otto Frantz von der Osten acquired the building after being appointed to customs commissioner at Øresund Custom House.
+Otto Frantz von der Osten acquired the building after being appointed customs commissioner at Øresund Custom House.
 He constructed the current building at the site in 1769-1770.
 The architect is not known.

-Otto Frantz von der Osten's younger brother, Adolph Sigfried von der Osten, had been appointed to director of Øresund Custom House by Struense in 1770.
+Otto Frantz von der Osten's younger brother, Adolph Sigfried von der Osten, had been appointed director of Øresund Custom House by Struense in 1770.
 Their cousin, Wilhelm August von der Osten (1694-1768), had served as director of Øresund Customs House from 1738 to 1764.

-Nicolai Jacob Jessen (1718-1800), who had been appointed to accountant at Øresund Custom House in 1778, acquired the building in 1780.
+Nicolai Jacob Jessen (1718-1800), who had been appointed an accountant at Øresund Custom House in 1778, acquired the building in 1780.
 He had played an important role in the coup against Struense.